sheehyjohn/media-2105-obsidian/2110/audiobooks.md

 So it's the science fiction elements of mixing this alchemy of pre-science with this modern and professional science training....excellently grounds it within

 The monster was supposed to be beautiful

+### Where is the education
+Frank was happy when he ran away but where did the education come form, just observing other people Is he a person?
+Well definately not by any of there